Felipe Martins (footballer, born September 1990): D.C. United

 On 6 August 2019, Felipe Martins was traded to D.C.
 United in exchange for $75,000 in Targeted Allocation Money and an international roster spot.
 His debut was in a 2–1 win against LA Galaxy on 11 August 2019.
 Felipe tore his ACL in his right knee during practice on 1 September 2020, and is expected to be sidelined for 9 months.
 Felipe's contract option was declined by D.C.
 United on 30 November 2020, but he was re-signed by the club on 25 January 2021.

 Orlando City

 On 22 November 2022, Felipe joined Orlando City as a free agent, signing a one-year contract with a club option year.
+Felipe made his debut for the club 25 March 2023 when he started in a 2–1 win at Philadelphia Union, helping to end Philadelphia's 24 match unbeaten streak and 13 match winning streak at home.
+On 5 December 2024, it was announced that Orlando City had let Felipe's contract expire at the end of the season and were not pursuing an extension.

+Orlando City B

+Felipe made an appearance for Orlando City's reserve affiliate Orlando City B in MLS Next Pro, playing the full match of a 4–5 loss to New England Revolution II on 9 August 2023.
+Felipe provided an assist to Nabilai Kibunguchy.

+FC Cascavel

+On 17 January 2025, Felipe joined Série D club FC Cascavel as a free agent.
+The club described Felipe as having "got[ten] into Messi's mind" while playing for Orlando City.
+Two days later Felipe made his debut for the club when he came on as a 64th-minute substitute for Josiel in a 1–0 win over Coritiba in the Campeonato Paranaense.
+On 1 April, it was announced that by mutual agreement Felipe would depart the club ahead of the Série D season.

 International

 Felipe Martins has not represented Brazil, his country of birth, at any level.
-Felipe was reportedly considering representing Canada internationally and applied for permanent residency, but without gaining full citizenship he could not appear for the Canadian national team.
+Felipe was reportedly considering representing Canada internationally and applied for permanent residency, but without gaining full citizenship he could not appear for the Canada national team.

+Personal life

+On 15 June 2025, Felipe announced his retirement from football in an Instagram post.
+On 22 September, Felipe revealed on Instagram that he had begun attending Harvard Business School, writing, "For me, this is more than just studying — it’s about growth, perspective, and learning how to see opportunity even when times feel heavy."